-The Global Climate Models in the CMIP-5 ensemble have not been verified, as they certainly should be if they are to be used to support policies which would impose trillions of dollars of required investment and incremental costs on the US and global economies.
-The ever-growing difference between even the least threatening of the CMIP-5 model scenarios and the "adjusted" near-surface temperature anomalies is progressively falsifying the models.
-Early indications are that the CMIP-6 models would show even greater differences from the "adjusted" near-surface temperatures.
+The Global Climate Models in the CMIP-5 and CMIP-6 ensembles have not been verified, as they certainly should be if they are to be used to support policies which would impose trillions of dollars of required investment and incremental costs on the US and global economies.
+The evergrowing difference between even the least threatening of the CMIP-5 and CMIP-6 model scenarios and the "adjusted" near-surface temperature anomalies is progressively falsifying the models.
+The CMIP-6 models show even greater differences from the "adjusted" near-surface temperatures.
 This evolution appears to make absolutely no sense.